Glasgow: Merchant City

 The Tolbooth Steeple dominates Glasgow Cross and marks the east side of the Merchant City.

-The Merchant City is the commercial and part-residential district of the Merchant City, a name coined by the historian Charles Oakley in the 1960s.
-This had started as a residential district of the wealthy city merchants involved in international trade and the textile industries in the 18th and early 19th centuries, with their warehouses nearby, including the Tobacco Lords from whom many of the streets take their name.
-With its mercantile wealth, and continuing growth even before the Industrial Revolution, the city expanded by creating the New Town around George Square, soon followed by the New Town of Blythswood on Blythswood Hill which includes Blythswood Square.
+In the city-centre is a commercial and part-residential district termed the Merchant City, a name first coined by the historian Charles Oakley in the 1960s, defined as the area between the High Street and George Square.
+This had grown from Glasgow Cross with many of the population involved in international trade and the textile industries of the 18th and early 19th centuries, with manufacturing warehouses nearby; including many created by resident Tobacco Lords from whom many of the streets take their name.

+With its mercantile wealth, and continuing growth even before the Industrial Revolution, the area of the city-centre gradually expanded further by creating the New Town around George Square towards Buchanan Street, and soon very substantially by the building of the New Town of Blythswood on Blythswood Hill which includes Blythswood Square and reaching Charing Cross.
 The original medieval centre around Glasgow Cross and the High Street was left behind.

 Glasgow Cross, situated at the junction of High Street, leading up to Glasgow Cathedral, Gallowgate, Trongate and Saltmarket was the original centre of the city, symbolised by its Mercat cross.
 Glasgow Cross encompasses the Tolbooth Steeple, all that remains of the original Glasgow Tolbooth, which was demolished in 1921.
 Moving northward up High Street towards Rottenrow and Townhead lies the 15th century Glasgow Cathedral and the Provand's Lordship.
 Due to growing industrial pollution levels in the mid-to-late 19th century, the area fell out of favour with residents.

 From the 1980s onwards, the Merchant City has been rejuvenated with luxury city centre flats and warehouse conversions.
 This regeneration has supported an increasing number of cafés and restaurants.
 The area is also home to a number of high end boutique style shops and some of Glasgow's most upmarket stores.

-The Merchant City is one centre of Glasgow's growing "cultural quarter", based on King Street, the Saltmarket and Trongate, and at the heart of the annual Merchant City Festival.
+The Merchant City is one part of Glasgow's growing "cultural quarter", based on King Street, the Saltmarket and Trongate, and spawned the annual Merchant City Festival.
 The area has supported a growth in art galleries, the origins of which can be found in the late 1980s when it attracted artist-led organisations that could afford the cheap rents required to operate in vacant manufacturing or retail spaces.
 The artistic and cultural potential of the Merchant City as a "cultural quarter" was harnessed by independent arts organisations and Glasgow City Council, and the recent development of Trongate 103, which houses galleries, workshops, artist studios and production spaces, is considered a major outcome of the continued partnership between both.
 The area also contains a number of theatres and concert venues, including the Tron Theatre, the Old Fruitmarket, the Trades Hall, St. Andrew's in the Square, Merchant Square, and the City Halls.